ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 .. warning::

+   The support for native CESM output is still experimental.
+   Currently, only one variable (`tas`) is fully supported.
+Other 2D variables might be supported by specifying appropriate facets in the recipe or extra facets files (see text below).
-   Currently, 3D variables (data that uses a vertical dimension) are not supported, yet.
+   3D variables (data that uses a vertical dimension) are not supported, yet.

 The default naming conventions for input directories and files for CESM are